 Kanaris was one of the few freedom fighters who had won the trust of Ioannis Kapodistrias, the first Head of State of independent Greece.
 Kanaris served as minister in various governments and then as Prime Minister in the provisional government, from March 11-April 11, 1844.
 He served a second term (Oct.
 27, 1848 – Dec.
 24, 1849) and as a Navy Minister in Mavrokordatos’ 1854 cabinet.

-(1796 – 1848) She was a heroine of the Greek War of Independence, a rich woman who spent all her fortune for the Hellenic cause.
+(1796 – 1848) This great lady was a heroine of the Greek War of Independence, a wealthy woman who decided to spend her entire fortune for the Hellenic cause.
 Under her encouragement, her European friends contributed money and guns to the revolution.

 Strangely, her contribution to the Greek revolution and her bravery are mostly praised by foreign historians, while Greeks underplayed the importance of her role.